Human mobility networks reveal increased segregation in large cities: Discussion

-Our work advances the usual static approach to measuring economic segregation to using large-scale mobility data and develops a dynamic notion of quantifying segregation and diversity of mixing between people.
+This is all to suggest that dynamic segregation data are rich enough to overcome many seeming limitations.
 The dynamic approach that we have taken here could further be extended to examine cross-population differences in the sources of segregation and to develop a more complete toolkit of approaches to reducing segregation and improving urban design.